zetapersei/Arduino-based-Home-Automation-Monitoring-System/README.md

-# Arduino-based-Home-Automation-Monitoring-System
+# IoT-System
-Project for arduino-based hardware-software for simple system for house monitoring as IoT philosophy.
+Project for  hardware-software system house monitoring as IoT philosophy.